This chapter has been published in the book

 and criticized such neglect in others.

-Thus over-eating followed by over-exertion he disapproved.
+Thus over-eating followed by

-But he approved of taking as much hard exercise
+But he approved of taking as much

-as is agreeable to the soul;
+hard exercise as is agreeable to the soul;

 for the habit not only insured good health,